kellerkindt/mapsforgefx/README.md

 # License
 This project is licensed under the [LGPL v3](COPYING.LESSER).

-The port was done by me as a detached student project at IT-Designers GmbH in Esslingen, Germany.
+The port was done as a detached student project at IT-Designers GmbH in Esslingen, Germany.